CodeVA-Curriculum/twine-trail-guide/modules/concepts/arithmetic-expressions.md

 If I wanted to, I could write out a mathematical expression instead of the number `15`, like so:

-:::passage{title="Passage With an Expression" src="/var-simple.png"}
+:::code-and-image{name="Passage With an Expression" src="/images/var-simple.png"}
 ```
 age: 10 + (2+3)
 --